How Much Do You Get Paid to Donate Sperm? All Your Questions Answered

 How often you’re expected to donate.
 Sperm banks prefer frequent donors, so your contract might require you to donate several times per month or even multiple times per week.

 A requirement to abstain from sexual intercourse before donation.
-Presumably, to ensure strong sperm samples, you could be asked not to have sex within a few days before donating sperm.
+Presumably, to ensure strong sperm samples, you could be asked not to have sex within a few days of donating sperm.

 Payment terms.
 Your contract should spell out how much you’ll earn,and when and how you’ll be paid, plus any stipulations you have to meet.